 Building on Existing Supports

-The United Negro College Fund (UNCF) and Thurgood Marshall College Fund (TMCF) have over 100 years of experience serving HBCUs, and Predominantly Black Institutions (PBIs) combined.
-Meanwhile, Partnership for Education Advancement (EdAdvance) emerged during the COVID-19 pandemic and is uniquely positioned to support capacity building and direct services for institutions despite the challenging economic environment.
+The United Negro College Fund (UNCF) and Thurgood Marshall College Fund (TMCF) have over 100 years of experience serving HCBUs, and Predominantly Black Institutions (PBIs) combined.
+Meanwhile, Partnership for Education Advancement (EdAd) emerged during the COVID-19 pandemic and is uniquely positioned to support capacity building and direct services for institutions despite the challenges of the ongoing crisis.
 Together, these three intermediaries will leverage their expertise in higher education as well as their close relationships with individual institutions to transform HBCUs over the next several years.